 Many valuable forests worldwide are managed and protected by Indigenous Peoples and local communities.
 Research shows that management by communities is a highly effective form of conservation.
 The deforestation rate in areas where indigenous communities live is much lower Fa, J. E., Watson, J. E., Leiper, I., Potapov, P., Evans, T. D., Burgess, N. D., … & Garnett, S. T. (2020).
 Importance of Indigenous Peoples’ lands for the conservation of Intact Forest … Continue reading and the greatest successes for conservation and well-being are achieved when indigenous and local communities are in charge Dawson, N., Coolsaet, B., Sterling, E., Loveridge, R., Nicole, D., Wongbusarakum, S., & Rosado-May, F. (2021).
 The role of Indigenous peoples and local communities in effective and equitable … Continue reading.
 Unfortunately, their right to land and natural resources is often not well established and far from secure.

 Therefore, we work with local partner organisations to safeguard land ownership and access rights and to ensure recognition of the rights of indigenous peoples and local communities.
 We also help strengthen their capacity to protect and manage forested areas.
-We do this within the Green Livelihoods Alliance’s Forests for a Just Future program.
+We do this within the Green Livelihoods Alliance’s Forests for a Just Future programme.

 With our partner organisations, we promote the development of sustainable alternatives to prevent deforestation.
 For example, by promoting livelihoods from sustainably harvested forest products, such as nut oil, shea butter, honey and rattan.

 Opportunities for forest restoration